 If you work in recruitment marketing, you already know about the popularity and power of video.
-By 2021, video content will make up over 80% of all internet traffic.
+In the near future, video content will make up over 80% of all internet traffic.
 When comparing the effectiveness of video against text, viewers retain 95% of a video’s message, compared to 10% when reading text, making video a far more effective tool at engaging and informing candidates.

 Many are already adopting video as part of recruitment marketing campaigns, whether that be as an employer branding exercise, to advertise specific job roles, or to publicise the opening of new locations and facilities.

 However, when it comes to recruitment, despite its many benefits, traditional flat video has some disadvantages that hamper its effectiveness as a recruitment tool.
 Nearly all of these drawbacks can be remedied by switching to an interactive video format.

 1. Reducing Candidate Drop-off Rates

 While video is great for effectively communicating messages, candidates have a very short attention span when it comes to watching them.
 By the time your video reaches the two-minute mark, you will have lost 60% of your audience.

 While two minutes is enough time to instill simple ideas and concepts into your viewers, more complicated subjects, like a full job description, will take longer using traditional flat video.
 This is because you need to go into detail about things such as qualifications and experience needed, the role’s responsibilities and remuneration packages, to name a few.

 However, by using interactive video, you can fit much more information into a shorter run time.
 By giving candidates optional interactive features, candidates can choose to access information about the aspects of your role that they are interested in, without forcing all your potential candidates to sit through this information.